Robert Johnson (archdeacon of Leicester)

+Life

 He was born in Stamford to Maurice and Jane Johnson, one of seven children; his father was Member of Parliament for Stamford.
-He married three times and had a son, Abraham, by his third wife, Maria (née Hird); through his son he had thirteen grandchildren.
-His grandson, Isaac Johnson used his large inheritance from Archdeacon Robert to fund the Massachusetts Bay Colony expedition of 1630, and was the man who named the place they settled "Boston".
-Three other grandsons John Johnson, Thomas Johnson, and Robert Johnson were among the founders of New Haven, Connecticut.
-Robert Johnson's great grandson Samuel Johnson founded King's College, now Columbia University.
+He was orphaned at age eleven.
+He was educated by his guardian uncle Robert Smith, first at Peterborough Grammar School, then at Cambridge University.
+He matriculated in 1557, on the eve of Queen Elizabeth’s ascension to the throne, and in 1563, was appointed a Fellow of Trinity College, Cambridge.

+He became a respected Protestant preacher and popular lecturer.
+He became rector of North Luffenham on 15 April 1574, a post he held for over a half a century.
+Sometime before 1571, he became chaplain for Sir Nicholas Bacon, Lord Keeper of the Great Seal, at Bacon’s Elizabethan mansion of Gorhambury.
+While there, Johnson possibly tutored Nicholas Bacon’s son, the young Francis Bacon, and met Lord Burghley and Queen Elizabeth.
+Along with Lord Bacon, their patronage launched his career.
+He became simultaneously prebendary or canon of four Church of England prebends, those of Windsor, Peterborough, Norwich, and Rochester.
+This collection of endowed benefices made him very wealthy.
+He founded free grammar schools in Oakham and Uppingham in 1584, as well as other charitable institutions.

 Robert Johnson died on 23 July 1625 in North Luffenham and his memorial is in the chancel of the parish church there.

 Charitable works

 His puritan beliefs meant he placed great importance on education, and he set up the grammar schools in the two towns of Rutland so that those who were too poor to pay for schooling could be taught Hebrew, Greek and Latin.

 Among other endowments and foundations, Archdeacon Johnson founded Hospitals of Christ in Oakham and Uppingham, and re-founded and endowed the old hospital of Saint John the Evangelist and Saint Anne in Oakham.
 The schools and hospitals received their charter from Queen Elizabeth I in 1587.
 He was also one of the eight founding fellows of Jesus College, Oxford.

 A statue of Johnson can be seen on the Victoria Tower of Uppingham School.